gabx/R-project/R-mkl/README.md

 #R.spec#

-This is the .spce file to build R with Intel Parallel studio 2016 on Fedora 22.
+This is the .spec file to build R with Intel Parallel studio 2016 on Fedora 22.

 #Benchmark results#